Enthalpy: Heat of reaction

-H_{i} is the initial enthalpy of the system (in a chemical reaction, the enthalpy of the reactants).

 For an exothermic reaction at constant pressure, the system's change in enthalpy, ΔH, is negative due to the products of the reaction having a smaller enthalpy than the reactants, and equals the heat released in the reaction if no electrical or mechanical work is done.
 In other words, the overall decrease in enthalpy is achieved by the generation of heat.

 Conversely, for a constant-pressure endothermic reaction, ΔH is positive and equal to the heat absorbed in the reaction.

 From the definition of enthalpy as H = U + pV, the enthalpy change at constant pressure is ΔH = ΔU + pΔV.
 However, for most chemical reactions, the work term pΔV is much smaller than the internal energy change ΔU, which is approximately equal to ΔH.
 As an example, for the combustion of carbon monoxide 2 CO(g) + O_{2}(g) → 2 CO_{2}(g), ΔH = −566.0 kJ and ΔU = −563.5 kJ.

 Since the differences are so small, reaction enthalpies are often described as reaction energies and analyzed in terms of bond energies.